NadimBLT/SBGM/README.md

 # SBGM
 Stratified Binary Graphical Models

-SepLogit_DataShared, SepLogit_Fused, SepLogit_Ref, SepLogit_Indep and Guo are used to estimate several binary graphical models defined on several strata.
+Functions SepLogit_DataShared (available in file SepLogit-Ref-DataShared.R), SepLogit_Fused (available in file SepLogit_Fused.R),  SepLogit_Ref (available in file SepLogit-Ref-DataShared.R), SepLogit_Indep (available in file SepLogit_Indep) and Guo (available in file Function_Guo.R) are used to estimate several binary graphical models defined on several strata.

 SepLogit_Indep is based on the SepLogit approach and estimates the models in an independent way by applying the seplogit approach on each stratum separately.